 Similarly, we are more likely to believe as true what we heard several times, independently of whether or not it was true in the first place (Trump used it across his campaign and even in the debate with Clinton, check here an analysis of his tricks).

 An experiment showed people were more likely to rate as true statements they had heard before, but which they couldn’t remember they had heard.
-As crazy as it might sound, it worked even when people were told the statements was false!
+As crazy as it might sound, it worked even when people were told the statements were false!

 Energy and Specialization

-The author then goes here into a well known phenomenon of the learning process.
+The author then goes here into a well-known phenomenon of the learning process.

 Our brains are hyperactive and burn lots of energy when we learn a new skill.